*NOTE: General Fiction submissions, and poetry submissions, are closed at this time.

 We are NOT looking for music reviews or liner notes.
 We are looking for personal reflections about a song.
 We want you to tie together music and meaning.
 While the piece can be about you or your life, try to bring in other cultural elements.

 Send one piece of up to 4,000 words.
 Please keep formatting simple: Times New Roman, 12 pt., double-spaced.
 Please use only one space between sentences, not two.
 We only consider unpublished work.
 Simultaneous submissions are fine, but please withdraw your work immediately upon acceptance elsewhere.

 We especially like Flash CNF.
 Pieces that are 800 words or less.
 Pieces that don't need a lot of space to get their point across.
 If you are submitting Flash CNF, then you can submit up to three stories.

 With CNF, we like seeing the small set against the big picture.
 We want to know why this matters.
 We want writing that engages our hearts and minds.
 We like lyrical.
 We like dark humor.
 We like pieces that look inward and confront shame.

 In addition to our role as editors for Atticus Review, we also are writers who are bad submitters.
 We get intimidated.
 We fear rejection.
 So please know that your work will be shown respect, and reviewed with eyes that have stared at submit buttons for too long before nervous fingers finally clicked.
 We know what a gift it is for you to give us—for free!— something you spent hours honing, tweaking, editing, getting just right.

-*Submit Author News for our September post by 9/16.*
+*Submit your Author News for our October post by 10/25.*

 If you've been previously published by Atticus Review we would love to hear about what has been happening in your writing career.
 Please let us know and we will include it in a monthly update on our blog.